ZoeEAlbert/Orangutan-Gut-Microbiome/README.md

-Code used for my dissertation "THE GUT MICRIOBIOME AS A POTENTIAL MODULATOR OF ENERGETIC STRESS IN BORNEAN ORANGUTANS (PONGO PYGMAEUS)"
+Code for  dissertation "The Gut Microbiome As A Potential Modulator Of Energetic Stress in Bornean Orangutans (Pongo Pygmaeus)"
 The product of sequencing runs on the MinION that I used are POD5 files.
 I first saved these files, and then re-basecalled them on MinKNOW software using high accuracy basecalling.
 This produced FASTQ files that were manually combined by outer barcode into a single outer barcode folder on box.com.